pellcorp/creality-wiki/docs/eddyng.md

     For `Mount` you must specify the mount option for the mount you have used, if you do not do this the printer will be incorrectly configured for your mount, and bed meshes, x and y limits and related config will be wrong.
 Please refer to [Mount Options](#mount-options) for supported mounts.

     If you are using a non-supported mount you should specify a mount option as close to your mount as possible and properly adjust your configuration after installation before trying to perform a bed mesh or Screws Tilt Calculate!

-??? note "RPC failed; curl 18 transfer closed"

-    You might get this error:

-    ```
-    error: RPC failed; curl 18 transfer closed with outstanding read data remaining
-    fatal: the remote end hung up unexpectedly
-    fatal: early EOF
-    fatal: index-pack failed
-    ```

-    Just rerun the installer.sh script (with the same probe argument), it will start from the stage that failed (most of the time this will be the Installing Klipper stage!)

-    You can also prefix the installer command with `AF_GIT_CLONE=ssh` to force git to clone via ssh, this will take a **lot** longer, but it will never time out, so its good in a pinch if you are getting repeated klipper repo clone failures.

 ## Post Installation